Why Now?

 Leading-edge Patient Care

-A growing veterinary industry and our already quadrupled caseload, in comparison to cases we saw in 1981, support the need for the NGSATRH that will:
+A growing veterinary industry and our already quadrupled caseload, in comparison to cases we saw in 1981, support the need for the CVTRC that will:

 • Accommodate large surgical teams, an increasing number of students, and various sophisticated and specialized surgical, therapeutic, and imaging equipment.